NethServer/nethsecurity-docs/network.rst

 - Configure LAN interface: enable the "Enable IPv6" option and leave the IPv6 address field blank

-By enabling IPv6 for both WAN and LAN interfaces without specifying an address for the LAN, your router will automatically request and receive a /64 IPv6 prefix from your ISP through DHCPv6-PD.
+By enabling IPv6 for both WAN and LAN interfaces without specifying an address for the LAN, your router will automatically request and receive an IPv6 prefix (usually a /64) from your ISP through DHCPv6-PD.
 This prefix will then be used to assign individual IPv6 addresses to devices on your network.